zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/youtube.md

 ### My Playlist Source

-The **My Playlist Source** creates a Dynamic Content source from one of the YouTube playlists owned by the [oAuth authenticated](../../auths-manager#google-oauth-driver) account.
+The **My Playlist Source** creates a Dynamic Content source from one of the YouTube playlists owned by the [OAuth authenticated](../../auths-manager#google-oauth-driver) account.

 {% image %}
 ![My YouTube Playlist Source](/assets/ytp/sources/youtube-myplaylist-config.webp)